microprofile/wpsite/README.md

 Set time is UTC- Coordinated Universal time

+### About MicroProfile Trademarks

+The use of Eclipse Foundation trademarks outside of the immediate scope of the open source project (e.g. the use of the Eclipse MicroProfile name or logo in a book or publication) is subject to the terms of the Guidelines for Eclipse Logos & Trademarks.
+Please note proper notice and attribution. https://www.eclipse.org/legal/logo_guidelines.php

 ### About Contributor's blog & video posts

 Everyone in the community is encouraged to submit blogs and videos to MicroProfile.io.
 Two process are described below.